Home

 The rusted out frame waiting to be stripped completely.

-The rusted out frame waiting to be stripped completely in preparation for the other frame to be put in its place, (kill two birds with one stone) Yep the body and frame were both totally shot.
+In preperation for replacing the frame it needed to be completely stripped Then I thought why not kill two birds with one stone.
+Yep the body and frame were both totally shot.
 I know, why not just buy a new one.
 Well I have one answer for that, "Jeeps are built not bought".

 Trial fitment to relocate body mounts on different frame to match YJ tub.

-After taking the rest of the parts off of the frame that would be saved and recycling the remains of the frame I was ready for a trial fit of the YJ tub onto the CJ frame.
+After taking the rest of the parts off of the frame that would be saved and recycling the remains of the frame.
+On a side not the amount of mud inside frame was astonishing.
+You could look at the layers and count the number of trips it had in its past.
+The last few were the best, only because they were mine.
+Now I was ready for a trial fit of the YJ tub onto the CJ frame.
 I am sure that you pretty much know the routine for that, so I won't bore you with the details.
+The short version: move two sets of body mounts and change the vent for windshield.

 Hurculined the bottom of the tub to try to prevent the rust demon from returning.